Stop the depletion of forests in Cameroon!

 “Destroying 60,000 hectares of rainforest for palm oil – this is what a company in Cameroon wants to do.
 The Campo Ma’an National Park and gorillas are in danger”

-Cameroon is one of the few countries in the world where there are gorillas.
+Cameroon is one of the few countries in the world that are home to gorillas.
 800 of them live in Campo Ma’an National Park alone.
 In addition to western lowland gorillas, Cameroon’s forests are also home to chimpanzees, elephants, buffalo, leopards and pangolins – the “Big Five” of the jungle.

-Despite this biodiversity, the government is in the process of allocating 60,000 hectares of rainforest to the Camvert SARL company for palm oil plantations – thus releasing these areas for complete deforestation.
+Despite this biodiversity, the government is in the process of allocating 60,000 hectares of rainforest to the Camvert SARL company for palm oil plantations – thus opening these areas to complete deforestation.

 Officially, Camvert wants to clear the area to set up a palm oil plantation.